madskjeldgaard/portedplugins/README.md

 # Contributing
 Contributions are welcome!

 If you experience any problems, post it as an issue or if you have the skills to fix it yourself you may open up a PR with a suggested change.

-If you see any problems in documentation, feel free to do the same here (please submit a PR if you can - it makes it a lot easier for me).
+If you see any problems in the documentation, feel free to do the same here (please submit a PR if you can - otherwise feel free to post an issue).

-If you have cool examples of these plugins in use, feel free to send me a code example that I can include in the documentation: mail [a] madskjeldgaard.dk

-Thank you!

 # Credits
+Thank you to [Notam](https://notam.no) for the support.

 Most of these plugins build on code, research and ideas of others, including:

 - [Mutable Instruments / E. Pichenettes](https://mutable-instruments.net/)